 - Flip chicken and cook for an additional minute, then remove to a bowl.

-- Melt 1 tbsp butter in the pan.
+- Melt 1 tablespoon butter in the pan.

-- Add onions, carrots, and celery to the pan and season with ¼ tsp salt.
+- Add onions, carrots, and celery to the pan and season with ¼ teaspoon salt.

 - Cook vegetables for about 5-6 minutes, until softened.